ASilentBond/Documentation/FAQ.md

-# A Silent Bond FAQ's
+# A Silent Bond Help Guide

 Welcome to the support and documentation for A Silent Bond!
 Here, you'll find answers to common questions and solutions to issues you might encounter while playing the game.

-## Frequently Asked Questions
+# Common Questions

 - [How do I install the game?](#how-do-i-install-the-game)
 - [What are the system requirements?](#what-are-the-system-requirements)